Skip to main content

 Fort 7 lies in the town of Borsbeek, in the province of Antwerp in the Flemish region in Belgium.
 It is situated almost directly next to the runway of Antwerp International Airport.

-Its earthen walls, like that of Fort 8, are higher than at the other forts.
-Probably the groundwater level here is higher, which caused the moat had to be dug out to a deeper level, producing more earth to build the walls.
-During WWII the German army occupied the fort and built several prison cells on the second floor of the central reduit.
+Its earthen walls, like those of Fort 8, are taller than at the other forts.
+Probably, the groundwater level here is higher, which caused the moat to be dug out to a deeper level, producing more earth to build the walls.
+During World War II, the German army occupied the fort and built several prison cells on the second floor of the central reduit.

-At present the fort is a nature reserve and bat habitat.
-It can only be visited with a guided tour on special days.
-This makes that the fort feels more original than the other forts and has a lot more atmosphere but is also in a worse preserved state.
+Currently, the fort is a nature reserve and a bat habitat.
+It can only be visited on special days with a guided tour.
+This makes the fort feel more authentic than the others and gives it much more atmosphere, though it is also in a worse state of preservation.
 Recommended.

 Gallery